 Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

-Although heat is in the name, you can use a heat pump for AC.
-It works by shifting heat instead of making it (unlike furnaces) which is why it can be used as a heating and cooling unit.
-It's true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of their efficiency.
-Just compare these two luxury level systems from Lennox.
+Although heat is included in the name, you can use a heat pump for cooling.
+It works by transferring heat instead of generating it (unlike furnaces) which is why it also is used as a dual function system.
+It’s true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of their efficiency.
+Just compare these two top of the line systems from Lennox.

 What is SEER and HSPF?

-SEER is an efficiency rating for air conditioners, and the higher the number, the more efficient it is.
-The difference between 23.5 and 26 is not great though, and the efficiency varies depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+SEER is an efficiency guideline for air conditioners, and the higher the number, the more efficient it is.
+The difference between 23.5 and 26 is not great though, and the efficiency changes depending on the model.
+On the other hand, HSPF is another scale that stands for “heating seasonal performance factor” and is designed to grade heat pumps.
 It tells you how efficient the unit is at heating.
-We can see from these examples when comparing efficiency ratings, air conditioners are about equal, if not superior depending on the system you choose.
-The greatest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC only cools.
+Notice from these examples by looking at the SEER rating, air conditioners are mostly equal, if not even better depending on the AC you choose.
+The greatest difference between the two is that heat pumps can also add warmth to your home while an AC cannot.

 Does climate matter for heat pumps?

-Heat pumps are much more effective in warm climates with mild winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
-We recommend a consultation with a ACE certified HVAC tech who has experience in your city before getting your heart set on a heat pump.
-If the equipment just isn't right for your area, you could have very high electric bills.
-Once the temperature drops too low, it's much harder for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
-This means you may end up running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.
+Heat pumps are more effective in hotter climates with milder winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
+We encourage you to consult with a ACE certified HVAC technician who has experience in your region before getting your heart set on a heat pump.
+If the equipment just isn’t right for your home, you could have very high electric bills.
+Once the temperature sinks too low, it’s difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption through the roof.

 How does a heat pump compare to a furnace?

-A furnace is a more powerful heating system and is necessary for certain cooler climates.
-That’s because a heat pump has issues when the temperature hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
-As strange as it seems, during heating season, a heat pump is purposed to extract heat from the air outside and use it to warm the inside air.
-Although it may be too cool outside for comfort, there is still an adequate amount of heat for the heat pump to function well, but at extremely low temperatures there is not ample heat available outside to heat the air inside to high enough temperatures needed to keep warm.
-So while a heat pump may be ideal during the cooler temperatures for someone in Orlando, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
-If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.
+A furnace is a stronger heating system and is essential for certain colder climates.
+That’s because a heat pump has trouble when the temperature hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
+As unusual as it sounds, during heating season, a heat pump is intended to pull heat from the outdoors and use it to warm the inside air.
+Just because the air outside feels cold, there is still plenty of available heat for the heat pump to operate correctly, but at exceptionally low temperatures there is not sufficient heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may work perfectly during the heating season for someone in Tampa, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
+If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.

 How to achieve maximum efficiency with your heat pump

-In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a fantastic alternative for specific northern areas, but additional land must be available in order to install the required piping for a geothermal system.
+In some areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
+This is a great alternative for specific northern regions, but extra land must be available in order to install the necessary piping for a geothermal system.

-Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up investing in a system that turns off when extreme temperatures hit, or investing in multiple systems when one would suffice.
+When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to review the pros and cons of each heating and cooling system so you don’t end up purchasing a system that doesn’t work when extreme temperatures hit, or investing in additional systems when one would suffice.

-If you can’t decide which system would best fit your needs, call Chief/Bauer Service Experts to schedule a complimentary in-home quote.
-We are happy to answer any and all of your questions to make sure you make the right choice for your home.
+If you still aren’t convinced which system is best for your home, call Service Experts Heating, Air Conditioning & Plumbing to schedule a no-charge in-home quote.
+We are here to answer any and all of your questions to help you make the right decision for your home.